immunant/c2rust/c2rust-transpile/README.md

 instrumentation:

 - `-x`, `--cross-checks` - Add macros and build files for cross-checking.
-- `-u`, `--use-fakechecks` - Link against the `fakechecks` library for cross-checking instead of using the default online checks.
+- `--use-fakechecks` - Link against the `fakechecks` library for cross-checking instead of using the default online checks.
 - `-X <config>`, `--cross-check-config <config>` - Use the given config file as the cross-checking config.